-4.2 General Local Parks Policies
+4.2 Local Parks

-Parks are essential components of urban living that contribute to healthy communities and climate resilience.
-Parks are primarily acquired through land dedication upon development, but they are also acquired through purchase, donation, or the conversion of other City-owned land.
-Acquiring land outside of the development process is difficult due to cost, availability and other interests or uses in the land.
+Local parks within neighbourhoods are intended to serve local needs and should be accessible by walking and wheeling.
+They are essential components of urban living that contribute to healthy communities and climate resilience.
+Parks are primarily acquired through land dedication during the development process, but they are also acquired through purchase, donation, or the conversion of other City-owned land.
+Acquiring land outside of the development process is difficult due to cost, availability and competing interests.
 As the city grows, pressure increases on the park system due to increased demand.
 The application of consistent park provision metrics informs design, management and land stewardship decisions that lead to an inclusive, equitable and connected park system.